Len-PGH/Weather-Bot/README.md

 ### Main Sections

 1. **Answer Section (Empty)**:
-   - This section is currently answers the call.
+   - This section answers the call.

 2. **Record Call**:
-   - This part indicates that calls are recorded in WAV format and possibly in stereo (`"stereo": "true"`).
+   - Calls are recorded in WAV format and possibly in stereo (`"stereo": "true"`).

 3. **AI Configuration**:
    - This is a complex section with various nested configurations, including parameters, prompts, language settings, and specific functions (SWAIG).